aws-observability/aws-otel-python/README.md

-### Applications for integration testing - Auto instrumentation
+### Applications for integration testing - Auto-instrumentation

 See an app used for [integration testing with automatic instrumentation README.md](integration-test-apps/auto-instrumentation/flask/README.md) for setup instructions.